aldrinjenson/blog/content/posts/git-autocorrect.md

 ## Preventing accidental commands

-If you are worried about using the auto-correct feature due to some fear of git accidentally executing a command which is similar to your input but is not what you actually wanted to run, then you can always add a few seconds of extra time before which the command will be executed, giving you enough time to cancel out the command.
+If you are worried about git accidentally executing a command which is similar to your input but is not what you actually wanted to run, then you can add a few seconds of extra time before which the command will be executed, so that you can cancel out the execution if needed.

 This can be achieved by changing the final integer value at the end to a multiple of 10 (say 20 or 30 which corresponds to 2 or 3 seconds respectively).